anandngn/tmppub/C2_CompViz/Writeup.md

 ## Dataset
 The Waymo Open Dataset is a large-scale dataset designed for autonomous driving research, including image object detection.
 It provides high-quality sensor data collected from Waymo's self-driving vehicles, featuring camera images, LiDAR point clouds, and labeled objects such as vehicles, pedestrians, and cyclists.
-We would be using Waymo Open Dataset that provides on-top view camera view of the drive across streets - to train and evaluate computer vision object detection model for detecting objects within an urban environment.
+We would be using Waymo Open Dataset that also provides on-top view camera view of the drive across streets - to train and evaluate computer vision object detection model for detecting objects within an urban environment.